+If someone other than the designated compliance coordinator conducted the investigation, the compliance coordinator will review, approve, and sign the investigative report.
 The District will ensure that prompt, appropriate, and effective remedies are provided if a finding of discrimination, harassment, or retaliation is made.
-The District will maintain relevant documentation obtained during the investigation and documentation supportive of the findings and any subsequent determinations.
+The District will maintain relevant documentation obtained during the investigative report, witness statements, interview summaries, and any subsequent determinations, including the investigative report, witness statements, interview summaries, and any transcripts or audio recordings, pertaining to the investigative and appeal proceedings.